Krisell/Static-HTML-Generator/README.md

 # A few ceveats
 * `node generator.js` must be run after each change to a layout- or pages-file.
 This should be solved with a simple watcher.

-* The `html`-folder need to be created manually before the first run.
-This will be fixed soon.

 * The syntax is inspired by Laravel Blade, but feel free to suggest other conventions/directive-naming.

-* I have not written any tests yet and I will avoid larger refactoring until these are in place (feel free to PR!)
+* I have only written a few unit tests yet and I will avoid larger refactoring until feature tests are in place (feel free to PR!)
 * This a very early version and the API is likely to change.